 As we manage our finances, we insist our goal is strictly utilitarian, and that all we want to do is make money.
 But in truth, we often make decisions for expressive or emotional reasons—and these other motivations can hurt our stated goal of greater wealth,

 The book’s biggest surprise?
 How unsurprising the results are.
-“As long as you have some of the main ingredients—stocks, bonds,
+“As long as you have some of the main ingredients—stocks, bonds, and real assets—the exact amount really doesn’t matter all that much,” Faber writes.

 “MONEY IS an opportunity for happiness, but it is an opportunity that people routinely squander because the things they think will make them happy often don’t,” write Elizabeth Dunn, Daniel Gilbert and Timothy Wilson in an article in the Journal of Consumer Psychology that appeared April 2011—and which, needless to say, I only just got around to reading.
 It’s arguably the best academic article on money and happiness for the general public,